vzaccaria/gitbook2edx/docs/usage.md

     -c, --config CONFIG     Filename of the YAML configuration of the course

 Arguments:
-    DIR                     Root directory of the Gitbook file
+    DIR                     Root directory of the Gitbook to be converted

 Commands:
     gen                     Generate the `course.tar.gz` file for the gitbook in DIR.